ox/sparc/README.md

 ## Installation/Building

-Download the XCode project, open it, and hit the build button.
+Download the XCode project.
+Install [Cocoapods](http://cocoapods.org/), and then run `$ pod install` in the root directory of the project.
+Afterwards open the `Sparc.xcworkspace` and Run the default Schema.
+You should see your open diffs show up in the console.

+If you don't see anything, or an error, make sure that your `~/.arcrc` file is set up and that there is a host, user, and cert present.